-Shipping is an integral element of the global economy.
+Shipping needs more of improving energy efficiency.
+For it is an integral element of the global economy.
 It’s also a significant contributor to greenhouse gas (GHG) emissions, contributing about three percent of the global total.
 While many other sectors are expected to decrease their emissions, emissions from shipping are projected to increase over the coming years.

 If the industry doesn’t make changes to stop the growth of emissions, shipping could make up 17 percent of global carbon dioxide (CO2) emissions by 2050.

 Despite these predictions, there may be significant potential to improving energy efficiency to reduce shipping emissions.

 So all by improving energy efficiency and embracing alternative fuels.
 According to the United Nations International Maritime Organization (IMO), making operational improvements and deploying existing technologies could decrease the energy consumption and CO2 emissions of ships by 75 percent.

 Globally, the shipping industry has begun taking steps to reduce emissions.
 The IMO adopted in 2018 an initial strategy for reducing GHG emissions from ships.
 The plan envisions at least a 50 percent reduction in emissions by 2050 from 2008 levels.
 It also says that emissions should peak and start to decline as soon as possible.
 Talk about improving energy efficiency at the right time!